by Nguyen Van Thanh

 Today is February 21, 2022.
 Two more months from now, April 21, I got to carry the rank of Second Lieutenant; 47 years ago.
 Nine days later, April 30.
 After trying to walk around for about 30 minutes, I sit down at my desk to write, and record the history of the 15th Airborne Battalion of the Army of the Republic of Vietnam, under the command of the hero Thuong Duc; Major Nguyen Van Phu, Disbanded surprisingly at around 11:15 a.m. on April 30, 1975, somewhere in Saigon of which name I did not know.

-Maybe it's a densely populated area to the southeast of Tan Son Nhat airport.
 As an old man over 70 years old, my memory is not very clear.
-In addition, Saigon was being a foreign land for me.
+In

-Now remaining in my memory:" Short days at Long Thanh base, Hoang Hoa Tham parachute camp, Cay Mai camp (base of 15th Parachute Battalion), operating area on the edge of Saigon Citadel (Southeast of Tan Son Nhat airport), Fatima Binh Trieu parish church (northeast of Tan Son Nhat airport), the garrison area on the other side of Binh Trieu bridge (south of Binh Trieu Bridge, east of Tan Son Nhat airport) to keep the capital
+Now remaining in my memory:" Short days at Long Thanh base, Hoang Hoa Tham parachute camp, Cay Mai camp (base of 15th Parachute Battalion), operating area on the edge of Saigon Citadel (Southeast of Tan Son Nhat airport), Fatima Binh Trieu parish church (northeast of Tan Son Nhat airport), the garrison area on the other side of Binh Trieu bridge (south of Binh Trieu Bridge, east of Tan Son Nhat airport) to keep the capital Saigon security.
+The mixed army from all over the battlefields of the Northeast continued to flow like a waterfall, increasing in numbers time to time.

 What will come will come???

-The surrendered sound of the General "Duong Van Minh" was broadcast on Saigon radio.
-That's it!!!
-My military career was ended from here, and it was also the day when the Vietnamese people had to dive in the Dark until an unknown time."
+it was also the day when the Vietnamese people had to dive in the Dark

 Now I begin to recount, redraw, record the cruelty to the 15th Airborne Battalion of the Army of the Republic of Vietnam; of which I was a part carrying that "Wound There is No Cure" until now.